 The first Rally was held on Sunday 19 June 1988 at Home Farm, Attingham near Shrewsbury and was opened by the well known personality Blaster Bates.
 This was followed by a Club Ploughing Match in the Autumn of 1988 and both these events have become firm favourites in the Club's calendar.
+The following year the event moved over the road to Berwick Grove Farm by kind permission of John and Beryl Home, where is was held for the next four years.

 The success of the Rally meant that it soon outgrew its original site so it moved to the permanent West Midlands Agricultural Showground in nearby Shrewsbury and also became a two day event.

 At the second Rally in 1989 Brian Smith introduced a special display of Ford/Ferguson Tractors celebrating 50 years of that model.
 The "Special Feature" became so popular that it has become a permanent part of the Rally.
 The Ploughing Match has also become very popular, partly because the Club was lucky to be advised by Mr J.B.
-(Sonny) Smith, a Champion Ploughman of many years standing, until his untimely death two years ago.
+(Sonny) Smith, a Champion Ploughman of many years standing, until his untimely death a few years ago.

 Another event that has become a regular feature in the Club's calendar is the Annual Road Run when around 30 tractors (some with trailers carrying supporters) travel a pre-planned route around the country lanes of Shropshire, stopping en route to enjoy a pub lunch.